MinhMXC/tp/docs/UserGuide.md

 4. **List of connections / tags / relationshipss** \
    Shows a list of connections or tags or relationships, depending on what commands were executed.

+**Tips**: UI is designed to work best at a minimum window size, allowing computer science students to multitask while using NetWise

 --------------------------------------------------------------------------------------------------------------------

 ## Features